Peter Wesley-Smith: Life

-Peter Wesley-Smith was born, one of two identical twin boys, Peter and Martin Wesley-Smith, in Adelaide.
+Peter Wesley-Smith was born, one of two identical twin boys, the other Martin Wesley-Smith, in Adelaide.
 He had two older brothers, Rob Wesley-Smith, also an activist in Timor, and Jerry Wesley, a jazz pianist.
 His parents were part of the Adelaide establishment.
-His father was the Academic Registrar of the University of Adelaide, and his mother was a teacher and a presenter of the ABC's radio program Kindergarten of the Air’’.
+His father was the Academic Registrar of the University of Adelaide, and his mother was a teacher and a presenter of the ABC's radio program Kindergarten of the Air.

 Peter and Martin Wesley-Smith were both conscripted to go to Vietnam, but avoided military service by undertaking studies until conscription ended.